neo4j/neo4j-go-driver/MIGRATIONGUIDE.md

 On 1.x no error types were exposed in the API, there were functions to check if an error was a specific class of error (neo4j.IsSecurityError, neo4j.IsAuthenticationError, ...).

-On 4.x four different error types are exposed with more details on the error and similair helper functions as on 1.x to check if an error is of that type, to get access to the details in the struct, casting is needed.
+On 4.x four different error types are exposed with more details on the error and similar helper functions as on 1.x to check if an error is of that type, to get access to the details in the struct, casting is needed.